Wind profiles for WKB Prandtl models based on slope and free air flow: Introduction

-The article is structured as follows: the necessary prior knowledge for this article is covered in Sect. \ref{sec:back}.
-In Section \ref{sec:WKB} the extended Boussinesq Navier-Stokes equations and their solutions for the WKB$_{\epsilon=0}$ and WKB$_{\epsilon>0}$ Prandtl model are given.
+The article is structured as follows: in Section \ref{sec:WKB} the extended Boussinesq Navier-Stokes equations and their solutions for the WKB$_{\epsilon=0}$ and WKB$_{\epsilon>0}$ Prandtl model are given.
 Section \ref{sec:ustern} describes how the parameters $u_{*}$, $\theta_{*}$, and $Q_{H}$ may be derived for the WKB$_{\epsilon}$ Prandtl model.
 The most innovative part of this article is Sect. \ref{sec:ustern2}, where it is shown how the WKB$_{\epsilon}$ Prandtl model may be obtained from knowing only the slope angle $\unit[\alpha]{\, [rad]}$, $u_{*}$, $\theta_{*}$, $Q_{H}$, Prandtl number $Pr$, and the parametrically specified height-dependent eddy thermal diffusivity $\unit[K_{H}(z)]{\, [m^2s^{-1}]}$.
-Section \ref{sec:results} uses some illustrative cases to show how the WKB$_{\epsilon}$ Prandtl model may be accurately computed using only the slope angle, friction parameters, and sensible heat flux.
-The question of the relationship of the friction parameters, $u_{*}$ and $\theta_{*}$, in flat and steep terrain will be answered in Sect. \ref{sec:translating}.
-In Section \ref{sec:combination} we combine the WKB$_{\epsilon}$ Prandtl model for steep terrain with the Monin-Obukhov model for flat terrain so that the complete modelling of micro-meteorology, e.g. an alpine valley, becomes possible.
+Section \ref{sec:results} illustrates how in particular cases the WKB$_{\epsilon}$ Prandtl model may be accurately computed using only the slope angle, friction parameters, and sensible heat flux.
+The question of the relationship among the friction parameters, $u_{*}$ and $\theta_{*}$, in flat and steep terrain will be answered in Sect. \ref{sec:translating}.
+In Section \ref{sec:combination} we combine the WKB$_{\epsilon}$ Prandtl model for steep terrain with the Monin-Obukhov model for flat terrain, so that the complete modelling of the mean flow affected by buoyancy over varying terrain, e.g. in an alpine valley, becomes possible.
 The findings are highlighted in the concluding Sect. \ref{sec:conclusions}, and an appendix contains a symbol list.